vukanoa/Vimrc/README.md

 autocmd Filetype sh set textwidth=0

-	Make sure the text doesn't wrap after 79 characters(previously set above) for Files of type: C, C++, vim(this is .vimrc file), Shell Scripts
+	Make sure the text doesn't wrap after 79 characters(previously set above) for Files of type: C, C++, vim(this is .vimrc file), Shell Scripts.

 	For example, when you're writing a C/C++ code, and a function exceeds 79 characters, you don't want it to wrap.
 Just continue on the same line.

 autocmd FileType make set noexpandtab

 	Only for Files of type: "make"(Makefiles), do not convert tabs to spaces since Makefile requires <Tab> character to be able to work properly.

-nnoremap <C-d> <C-d>M

-nnoremap <C-d> <C-u>M
+nnoremap <C - d> <C - d>M

+nnoremap <C - d> <C - u>M

 	1) nnoremap
 		n    - While in NORMAL mode
-		nore - Don't execute this command recursively if another thing is mapped to this "result"(thing after the <Space>) map - When I press the command left of the <Space> char do the thing after the <Space>
+		nore - Don't execute this command recursively if another thing is mapped to this "result"(thing after the <Space>)
+		map  - When I press the command left of the <Space> char do the thing after the <Space>

 	2) <C-d>
 		This means: CTRL + d